gridplay/canadiangrid/README.md

 Based off of OpenSimulator (OpenSim for short) but modified for the Canadian Grid

-Rebased to use DotNet 9
+Will be rebased to use DotNet 9 soon

 # More Information on OpenSim